Take Profit / Stop Loss (Strategy Script)

 Take Profit (Strategy)

-In order to create a take profit for your strategy on TradingView you will need to create the input value for your parameter in percentage.
-In the example code, the take profit is at 10%.
-Such an approach will help you to easily fine-tune your strategy parameters.
+To create a take profit for your strategy on TradingView, you need to define an input value for your parameter in percentage terms.
+In the sample code, the take profit is at 10%.
+Such an approach allows you to easily fine-tune your strategy.

 long_tp_inp = input(10, title='Long Take Profit %', step=0.1)/100

-After that, you will have to state the entry price of your position in order to start tracking the increase or decrease in the price from the entry point.
-If you would like to plot the "take profit" on the graph, use the plot command.
+Next, specify the entry price of your position in order to start tracking the price increases or decreases relative to the entry point.
+If you would like to plot the take profit level on the chart, use the 'plot' command.

 long_take_level = strategy.position_avg_price * (1 + long_tp_inp)